 Table of Contents

-- What is considered a high aminotransferase result.
+- What is considered a high ALT level?

-- What could be causing your levels to be higher than average?
+- What could be causing your high alt levels?

 Please view and read our disclaimer before continuing

 What does it mean when your ALT is high?

 Today we’ll be talking about ALT.

 And in particular, what a high result means for you.

 ALT (which stands for alanine aminotransferase), is an enzyme used to measure risks to the liver.

 By running a blood test for it we can: